choulab/lab-website/content/join/blank.md

 ## Undergraduate students

 We have openings for undergraduate students interested in USRA and BIOMOD projects.
 If you are interested, please send Leo an email with a short explanation of your interests.
 Please attach your transcript and CV in the email.
-If you send a generic copy-paste email, we will probably ignore your email :-)<br><br>
+If you send a generic copy-paste email, we will probably ignore your email :-)